ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_Layer_Stack.rst

 Different via types are possible to use.
 As well as by the layer stack the possibility of using different vias types is depending on the PCB manufacturer.
-Because of that, the kind and size of vias that should be used in the project must be checked with the data sheet of the manufacturer.
+Because of that, the kind and size of vias that should be used in the project must be checked with the capabilities of the manufacturer.
+As general rule use only through-hole vias that drill from top to bottom, everything else is more expensive.

 1. Open the layer stack manager (only possible if you select a PCB Document ".PcbDoc") by clicking ``Design`` --> ``Layer Stack Manager``